wezside/Toolkit/README.md

 	mockUIElement.arrange();

 **Decorator Shape for creating a background**

+Each UIElement has a pre-built in background decorator.
+It is reserved and therefore will always be at index 0.
+The background will automatically resize itself based on the UIElement's layout decorator if defined.
+Alternatively the size can be set through *width* and *height* properties.

 	mockUIElement = new MockUIElement();
+	mockUIElement.background = new Rectangle( mockUIElement );
 	mockUIElement.background.colours = [ 0, 0 ];
 	mockUIElement.background.alphas = [ 1, 1 ];
 	mockUIElement.build();